Central Valley Salinity Alternatives for Long-Term Sustainability (CV-SALTS)

 - Agricultural Dominated Water Bodies Evaluation (MUN beneficial use)

-- Tulare Lakebed Evaluation of Municipal and Domestic Supply in Groundwater
+- Tulare Lakebed Evaluation of Beneficial Uses (MUN and AGR)

 - Laws, Regulations & Policies